amalhaq/Getting-and-Cleaning-Data/README.md

 ---

-**NOTE: THIS README files also exists in Rmarkdown html output.
+**NOTE: THIS README files also exists in Rmarkdown .Rmd file.
 It may be easier to see text instructions and the associated code side by side.**

 In the code in the run_analysis.R file, we first create a folder in the working directory